Blotting Paper for Teens with Oily Skin

 How often should teens use blotting paper?

-Use it when shine appears, often after lunch, sports, commuting, or before photos.
+Use it when shine becomes noticeable, often after lunch, sports, commuting, or before photos.
 There is no need to use it constantly.

 Should teens choose unscented blotting paper?